Its-Sahaj/Email-Dispatcher/README.md

 # Email-Dispatcher
-This Project was something I started working on the curiosity and interest to see if we could send emails using independent of applications provided to masses.

 I created the email-sending project because it's a practical demonstration of how Python can be used to automate tasks that involve sending emails, which is a common real-world use case.
 This type of project introduces important concepts like:

 Interacting with External Services (SMTP): It shows how to connect to an email server using Python to send messages, which is useful in many automated systems, like sending notifications, reports, or alerts.